 Steps in Probate Property Sale

 So here are the typical steps involved in putting a property on the market during probate.
-As you’ll see, it’s a process that demands a Los Angeles real estate agent with extensive experience in this area.
+As you’ll see, it’s a process that demands a Riverside real estate agent with extensive experience in this area.

 Because a probate sale includes such heavy court involvement, the first thing you will need to do is to hire a probate attorney to guide you through the complex process.